eejap/ica_scripts/02_single_file_instructions.md

    a.
 Number of components to isolate (n_components)
    b.
 Temporal or spatial ICA (refer to Ebmeier et al 2016)
    c.
 Ensure directory paths are correct
+   d.
+Write the name of the frame you are using (frame=)

-3. Ensure all relevant python modules are installed
+4. Ensure all relevant python modules are installed

-4. Run ica_run.ipynb in a jupyter notebook setting
+5. Run ica_run.ipynb in a jupyter notebook setting